ctro/patternjournal/README.md

 ### Start a local Server

-`elm reactor` is a simple dev-focused local server.
+`elm reactor` is a simple dev-focused local server included with Elm.
+It's an easy option but doesn't allow for custom CSS, etc.

+We use [elm-live](https://github.com/wking-io/elm-live), an after-market dev server.
+`npm install` to get it. `script/serve` to start it up.

+TODO: elm live reloading doesn't work...

 ### Install packages